wpdk/wpdk/doc/build-spdk-wsl.md

 ./wpdk/build.bat [release|debug] [clean|rebuild]
 ~~~

 The batch file remembers the previous configuration and only changes need to be specified on the command line.

-The resulting executables have only been tested within the host operating system and not within a Windows Sandbox.
+SPDK usually builds executables without a suffix and the SPDK scripts are written with this expectation.
+However, on Windows the standard *.exe* suffix has to be used.
+In order to help resolve this, *build.bat*
+creates symbolic links so that either name will work.

+<a id="runtime"></a>
+## Runtime Prerequisites
+Ensure that the [Runtime Prerequisites](https://github.com/wpdk/wpdk#prereq) have been set up on the Windows host.

 <a id="tests"></a>
 ## Unit Tests